 Subacute or chronic inflammatory conditions like neck or back pain, abnormal tone, decreased range of motion, muscle guarding, muscle spasms, myofascial trigger points, subacute or chronic pain,

 The heat helps increase the local temperature of the injured tissue resulting in the following:

 - Increased metabolic rate

 - Increased pain threshold

 Hot packs should be applied for 15‐20 minutes at a time.
 When applying heat, be sure to protect yourself from direct contact with the heating source by wrapping it with a towel to prevent burns, stay hydrated, and make sure not to fall asleep on a heating pad.
-Generally, heat should be applied 1-3 times a day – however, if heat is added too early in the healing process it can perpetuate the inflammation cycle and be harmful to the body.
+Generally, heat should be applied 1-3 times a day – however, if heat is added too early in the healing process, it can perpetuate the inflammation cycle and harm the body.
 Possible reasons you should NOT use heat following an injury include acute muscle trauma, arterial disease, bleeding or hemorrhage, over the cancerous area, peripheral vascular disease, or thrombophlebitis.

 5 Easy-To-Remember Rules for Ice or Heat When Treating an Injury